 The party and election dates can be used to link the corpus information to the Manifesto Project Main Dataset.

-The corpus currently covers electoral programmes from more than 50 different countries in more than 35 languages.
-It contains more than 2.500 machine-readable programmes.
-For more than 1.350 of these, unitising and codings are available as well.
-These are more than 1,250,000 coded quasi-sentences.
+The corpus currently covers electoral programmes from more than 50 different countries in almost 40 languages.
+It contains more than 2.600 machine-readable programmes.
+For more than 1.500 of these, unitising and codings are available as well.
+These are almost 1,400,000 coded quasi-sentences.

 The Corpus is stored in an online database.
 It can be accessed by four different ways: